BhartiRajesh99/rag-assistant/README.md

-# 🧠 RAG Assistant
+# 🧠 RAGify

-RAG Assistant is a **Retrieval-Augmented Generation (RAG)** based chatbot that allows users to upload documents or provide raw text, and then interact with an intelligent assistant capable of answering questions based on that content.
+RAGify is a **Retrieval-Augmented Generation (RAG)** based chatbot that allows users to upload documents or provide raw text, and then interact with an intelligent assistant capable of answering questions based on that content.

-It supports multiple document formats such as **PDF, DOCX, TXT, CSV**, and even **direct text input**, making it versatile for different use cases.
+It supports multiple document formats such as **PDF, DOCX, TXT, CSV, URL**, and even **direct text input**, making it versatile for different use cases.

 ---